datalink/couchdb-cluster-sandbox/README.md

 # CouchDB Cluster Sandbox

+## Introduction

+This project was set up to assist with learning and documenting the process of setting up a CouchDB cluster.

+As it is intended primarily for learning and experimenting, the number of nodes and other settings have been hard-coded.
+It should be straightforward to update the project with a dynamic configuration.

+Feel free to submit issues and PRs with any corrections or ideas for improvement.

 ## Outline

-This cluster sandbox is orchestrated using Docker Compose, which builds and configures a stack consisting of 5 containers:
+The cluster is orchestrated using Docker Compose, which builds and configures a stack consisting of 5 containers on a network (`cluster`):

-* 3 x CouchDB nodes
+* 3 × CouchDB nodes (`node1.cluster`, `node2.cluster` and `node3.cluster`)
-* 1 x HAProxy load balancer
+* 1 × HAProxy load balancer (`cluster-lb.cluster`)
-* 1 x Init container, which configures the nodes as a cluster
+* 1 × 'Init' container (`cluster-init.cluster`), which configures and enroles
+  the nodes in the cluster

 The CouchDB nodes are based on an official Docker image, modified with a custom configuration file to ensure the same salted administrator credentials are